GDSC-IGDTUW-Autumn-of-Code-2022/ML-projects-2023/README.md

 ![Github Repo Size](https://img.shields.io/github/repo-size/GDSC-IGDTUW-Autumn-of-Code-2022/ML-projects-2023?style=for-the-badge&color=aqua)

 </div>

+A repository for showcasing your AI/ML/DL Projects for the GDSC IGDTUW Autumn of Code program. <br/> You can add any AI/ML/DL project you have worked on.
+Create an issue describing the project you want to contribute, wait for it to get assigned to you and contribute!

 ## 🔴 Welcome contributors!
 Machine learning is a field of inquiry devoted to understanding and building methods that 'learn', that is, methods that leverage data to improve performance on some set of tasks.
 It is seen as a part of artificial intelligence.